-16 Reasons Why Fish Farmers Fail In Fish Farming Business
+Why Nigerian Fish Farmers Fail in Fish Farming.

 1. No Market: Bad fish farmers start looking for a market for their fish when the fish are ready for sale.
 Meanwhile, because they are still feeding, the pond attains its maximum loading and fish stop growing.
 The longer the fish stay in the pond after they have stopped growing, the smaller the profit margin.

 2. Poor Farm Siting: Such as in a place with inadequate water supply, poor soils for pond construction (e.g. may be rocky), far away from markets and/or supplies, etc.

 3. Poor farm and facility design: Pond dikes not compacted properly, leak a lot, may be too shallow, and consequently construction and maintenance costs become too high while optimum yields are not achieved.
 Poor accessibility to ponds, requiring workers to walk across difficult terrain to transfer fish from pond to vehicle or vice-versa.

 4. Poor Investment Plan: Several farmers assume that to be a commercial fish farmer one must have several large ponds.
 Hence, they construct many ponds at once, which constrains their cash flow.
 Because of this, some farmers take a while to start production or may only afford to start production in one pond after all the investment.

 5. Lack of Technical Knowledge: Start production before knowing what management options are available or how to farm fish.

 6. Do not employ the right people.
 Entrepreneurs employ the right people who are qualified for a specific job.
 Hiring family members who have little or no desire to learn proper fish farming techniques is a liability because most people find it difficult to dismiss them even after it has become apparent that they are the reason for the poor performance of the fish farm.

 7. Absentee Owners/Managers: Manage farms by remote control or telephone.
 No direct involvement in production and management activities of the farm.